fcbvttn123/iOS-Capstone/README.md

 PlayPal is your go-to iOS app for spontaneous sports and play sessions at college.
 Whether you're craving a quick cardio session, looking for a badminton partner, or assembling a basketball team, PlayPal has you covered.

+Note: For security reasons, sign-up is only available to users with active college or university credentials.

 🚀 Features
 Discover Available Play Slots: Find open times for your favorite sports.
 Choose Your Sport: Pick from a variety of sports tailored for college students.